jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/35 - Jedi Training.md

 ## Introduction

 If you're going to topple Darth Blockbuster, you need to train more.
-Only then will you master the human technological story, and proactively change to its twists and turns via techvolution.
+Only then will you master the human technological story, and proactively change to its twists and turns via Techvolution.
+We want to master technological evolution.
+We can, once we understand our ruling philosophies and the technological development that will discredit them.

+And it all comes down to stories.
+So I hope you like movies, because you're apart to master how they're made, and why they're so powerful.

-Here's how stories work.
-Mastering them is how Jedi Rousseau toppled Darth King, so take note.
+Mastering stories is how Rousseau toppled Darth King.
+We have to do better to topple Darth Blockbuster.

 ## The Nature of Storytelling